gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Velcro is the sweet spot that does everything well enough.
 Two or three straps of velcro allow for a reasonable amount of adaptability around the midfoot, leave some space on top of the forefoot for a toehook patch, and they go on and come off in seconds.
-Of course, having no way to tighten down near to the toes means that the toebox needs to fit your foot well, and your midfoot shouldn’t be so much lower in volume that you get barely any overlap of hook and loop portion of the velcro strap.
+Of course, having no way to tighten down near to the toes means that the toebox needs to fit your foot well, and your midfoot shouldn’t be so low in volume that you get barely any overlap of hook and loop portion of the velcro strap.
 But there is a reason velcro shoes are everywhere.

 Slippers have no closure system per se, just elastic insets in the upper that pull the material close to your foot, like a stretchy sock.